WCQM

 WCQM (98.3 FM) is a radio station broadcasting a country music format.
-Licensed to Park Falls, Wisconsin, United States, the station is currently owned by The Marks Group through licensee Park Falls Community Broadcasting Corporation.
+Licensed to Park Falls, Wisconsin, United States, the station is owned by Civic Media.

 History

 The station originally went on the air in 1968 as WNBI-FM (after having initially been WPFP-FM before signing on; at that time, WPFP AM became WNBI as well).
 On September 30, 1991, the station changed its call sign to the current WCQM.

+Former owner Stephen Marks died on May 11, 2022; he owned the station through Park Falls Community Broadcasting.
+In 2023, Civic Media bought WCQM and WPFP from Marks' estate for $210,000.